+VLFBERHT+ | Automotive

 Level 3 Highway Pilot

-An OEM deploying a Level 3 highway autopilot integrates Ulfberht into the on-board compute stack at the ASIL-D processing domain.
-Every safety-critical decision -- lane changes, speed adjustments, merge acceptance, emergency maneuvers -- passes through the five-stage verification chain before actuator commands are issued.
-The Physical Safety Translation layer runs continuously: as highway traffic complexity increases and the AI encounters conditions near the edge of its training distribution, Ulfberht's GQS degrades predictably, and the speed envelope contracts to match.
+An OEM deploying a Level 3 highway autopilot can integrate Ulfberht into the on-board compute stack at the ASIL-D processing domain.
+Every safety-critical decision—lane changes, speed adjustments, merge acceptance, emergency maneuvers—passes through the five-stage verification chain before actuator commands are issued.
+The Physical Safety Translation layer runs continuously: as highway traffic complexity increases and the AI encounters conditions near the edge of its training distribution, Ulfberht's quality score degrades predictably, and the speed envelope contracts to match.
 The driver handover system receives structured quality state from Ulfberht, allowing it to calibrate handover urgency based on governance quality rather than a fixed timeout.

-On-vehicle edge governance runs within 4.1% of the ASIL compute budget, leaving full processing headroom for the AD stack during complex scenarios.
+On-vehicle edge governance runs within the ASIL compute budget, leaving full processing headroom for the AD stack during complex scenarios.
 Every decision produces a cryptographically signed audit record.
-At the end of each trip, audit chains are uploaded to fleet infrastructure and cross-referenced against sensor fusion logs for post-incident analysis.
+At the end of each trip, audit chains can be uploaded to fleet infrastructure and cross-referenced against sensor fusion logs for post-incident analysis.
 ASIL-D documentation output is formatted for ISO 26262 Part 6 type approval submissions.

 Scenario 02